Not waking up when your alarm goes off usually means you need extra or better sleep.

 You can also use a light-based alarm clock that wakes you up at the end of your sleep cycle.
 Change the type of alarm noise to a different one so your brain is less likely to ignore it.

-The priority is to ensure your sleep cycles are in the right place when your alarm goes off.
-The more sleep you get before this happens, the higher your PER protein levels.
-This is the natural chemical that wakes us up.
+Ensure your sleep cycles are right when your alarm goes off.
+The more sleep you get before this happens, the higher your PER protein levels, which is the natural chemical that wakes us up.